52North/PostTIME/README.md

 	ON pt_successor(a.the_geom , a.validtime , b.the_geom, b.validtime);
 ```

-The result includes among other things:
+The result includes among other rows:

 ```psql
   cntry_name  |  successor